tusharad/langchain-hs/docs/docs/index.md

 ## Components

-This documenation provides an overview of the core components of langchain-hs.
-Each component is designed to be modular, composable and interchangeble, allowing you to build complex applications with ease.
+This documentation provides an overview of the core components of langchain-hs.
+Each component is designed to be modular, composable and interchangeable, allowing you to build complex applications with ease.

 Langchain-hs is built around the core concepts of LangChain; You will find documentation for each components including: